top of page

 Conclusion: your time, your space

 A counselling session is a safe, supportive environment where you can explore your thoughts and feelings without judgment.
 It’s a collaborative journey between you and your counsellor, designed to help you navigate life’s hurdles and emotional health.
-Whatever you need, your counsellor will be there for you.

 If you think counselling might be a good fit for you, let’s have a chat.
 We can start with a 20-minute conversation to see if it feels right for what you need, just a chance to explore if it’s the right approach for you.
-I work out of counselling spaces in Abbotskerswell and Newton Abbot or online.
+I work out of counselling spaces in Newton Abbot or online.
 Contact me on suzehowellcounselling@gmail.com or on 07467 734077